syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/GettingStarted.md

 </tr>
 </table>

-N> To know more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac/) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows/).
+N> To learn more about obtaining Syncfusion components, refer to [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac/) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows/).

 I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/license-key/) to know about registering Syncfusion license key in your Xamarin application to use our components.
+Refer the [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/license-key/) to learn about registering Syncfusion license key in your Xamarin application to use Syncfusion components.

-## Launching the application on each platform with step progress bar
+## Launching the application on each platform with StepProgressBar

-To use the step progress bar in an application, each platform requires some additional configurations.
+To use the StepProgressBar in an application, each platform requires some additional configurations.
 The configurations vary from platform to platform and is discussed in the following sections:

-N> If you are adding the references from toolbox, this step is not needed.
+N> If you are adding the references from toolbox, this step is not required.

 ### iOS

-To launch the step progress bar in iOS, call the 'SfLinearProgressBarRenderer.Init()' and 'SfBorderRenderer.Init()'  in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the LoadApplication is called as demonstrated in the following code sample.
+To launch the StepProgressBar in iOS, call the 'SfLinearProgressBarRenderer.Init()' and 'SfBorderRenderer.Init()' in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the LoadApplication is called as demonstrated in the following code sample.

 {% highlight C# %}